k8snetworkplumbingwg/sriov-cni/README.md

 * `dpdk` (dictionary, optional): DPDK configuration

 ### Using DPDK drivers:
-If this plugin is used to bind a VF to dpdk driver inside the container, then the IPAM configtuations will be ignored.
+If this plugin is used to bind a VF to dpdk driver inside the container, then the IPAM configuration will be ignored.

 ### DPDK parameters
 If given, The DPDK configuration expected to have the following parameters